Rofidagamal/OMIDR/README.md

-# OMIDR (Omics Integration for Dimensionality Reduction)
+# OMDIR (Omics Integration for Dimensionality Reduction)

-**OMIDR** (Omics Integration for Dimensionality Reduction) is a tool designed for performing feature selection on multi-omics data, mainly for transcriptomic (trans) and microbiomic (micro) data.
+**OMDIR** (Omics Integration for Dimensionality Reduction) is a tool designed for performing feature selection on multi-omics data, mainly for transcriptomic (trans) and microbiomic (micro) data.
 It helps in identifying the top features from each omic type, aiding in dimensionality reduction and enhancing data analysis efficiency.

-## OMIDR Methodology Overview
+## OMDIR Methodology Overview

-OMIDR utilizes an ensemble modeling approach combined with feature scoring techniques to perform feature selection on multi-omics data.
+OMDIR utilizes an ensemble modeling approach combined with feature scoring techniques to perform feature selection on multi-omics data.
 The methodology can be summarized as follows:

 ### Model Creation and Hyperparameter Tuning:

-OMIDR creates three models: Support Vector Classifier (SVC), Logistic Regression, and XGBoost.
+OMDIR creates three models: Support Vector Classifier (SVC), Logistic Regression, and XGBoost.
 Hyperparameter tuning is performed using grid search with fivefold cross-validation to select the best hyperparameters for each model.

 ### Feature Scoring: